Copyright © 2014 American Cancer Society

 • If possible, reviewer suggestions that include names, addresses, phone numbers, and e-mail addresses

 • Original Articles: Scientific reports of the results of original clinical research.
-The text is limited to 6000 words including the title page, abstract, text, references, figures, figure legends, and tables.
+The text is limited to 6000 words including the title page, abstract, text, references, and tables.
 Abstracts are limited to 250 words.

 • Review Articles: A timely, in-depth treatment of an issue.
 Review articles are generally solicited by the editors, but unsolicited materials will be considered.
-Review articles must be no longer than 8000 words including title page, abstract, text, tables, figures, figure legends, and references.
+Review articles must be no longer than 8000 words including title page, abstract, text, tables, and references.

 • Editorials: Opinions of recognized leaders in oncologic specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript in the same issue.
 Length should not exceed 2400 words with no more than 20 references.

 • Commentaries: Presents a point of view of general interest not related to an article in the same issue of Cancer Cytopathology.

 • Communications: Brief notes on selected topics from organizations such as the American Cancer Society, the Commission on Cancer of the American College of Surgeons, and the American Joint Committee on Cancer.